Why Athens Matters — and the Morning It Finally Clicks

 And then the Parthenon appears.

 This building is 2,500 years old.
-It survived earthquakes, wars, an explosion when the Venetians shelled it in 1687 (it was being used as a gunpowder store), and the British ambassador carving off half the sculptures.
+It survived earthquakes, wars, an explosion when the Venetians shelled it in 1687 (it was being used as a gunpowder store), and a British ambassador carving off half the sculptures.
 And it's still standing there, insisting on beauty.

 The Acropolis Museum